24 Things to Never Say to Someone With Coronavirus

 Unless you have a medical accreditation after your name, please refrain from giving others medical advice.
 Other than urging them to see a professional, any medical advice you give somebody could be hazardous to their health.

 Most people are aware that exercise is beneficial for many physical and mental health conditions, but oftentimes it isn't quite that easy for someone who is sick to work up a sweat.

 "You don't look sick"

-Despite what you might think, there is no common "look" to sickness.
+Despite what you might think, there is no common "look" to sickness or COVID-19.
 According to the CDC, 60 percent of Americans live with a chronic disease, including heart disease, cancer, and diabetes.
-It is important to keep in mind that while many people might be silently suffering, chronic illnesses don't necessarily include visible symptoms.
+It is important to keep in mind that while many people might be silently suffering, illnesses don't necessarily include visible symptoms.
 While you might be trying to make someone feel better by telling them they don't appear sick, it could potentially make them feel as though you are discounting their suffering.